-This helps in controlling the body temperature of the person when under shock.
+This helps in controlling the body temperature of the person when in shock.

 Choose a digital thermometer as they are more accurate and easier to read.

-Pointed tweezers are easier to remove splinters or anything sharp injected into the skin.
+Pointed tweezers are easier to use if removing splinters or anything sharp injected into the skin.
 You can also try soaking the skin in warm water.
-These will soften the skin, making the removal process easier.
+This will soften the skin, making the removal process easier.